 Let’s chat science!

 ~ We use this experiment to discuss states of matter.
-Preston loves the immediate relationship between solid and liquid.
-He requires a lot of repetition to retain concepts and oobleck provides a wonderful opportunity to practice liquid versus solid.
+Kids love the immediate relationship between solid and liquid.

-~ Jackson is learning how not only temperature can affect states of matter, but how pressure and force can also affect a matter’s state.
+~ Another lesson is learning how not only does temperature affect states of matter, but pressure and force can also affect a matter’s state.

 ~ Oobleck is also a wonderful sensory experience.
 It seems to really fill a need for my kids when it comes to their sensory diet.